Frequently Asked Questions

 Are accommodations provided?

-The Museum does not provide lodging for those participating in the single climb.
-A limited number of rooms will be available for single climbers wishing to stay at Carlson's; those wishing to make accommodations should contact the lodge directly.
-We are available to make recommendations for other accommodations in the area should Carlson's Lodge fill up.
+The Museum does not provide lodging for those participating in the Single Hike.
+A limited number of rooms will be held in the Twin Mountain/Bretton Woods area; a list of these locations will be made available to registered Single Hikers.
+Single Hikers wishing to make accommodations should contact these lodge directly and reference the 2018 Washburn Challenge.
+We are available to make recommendations for other accommodations in the area should the limited room blocks fill up.
+Single Hikers may also wish to explore options in the North Conway area, approximately a 40 minute drive from Mount Washington.

 Is transportation available?